HSF/hsf.github.io/_gsocblogs/2022/blog_MADAnalysis5-Multiweight-integration_KyleFan.md

 <p>

 To use the multiweight feature, please update your analysis files to pass in the multiweight container in the execute function.
 An example is shown below.
-Notice the Manage()->InitializeForNewEvent() function must pass in two parameters: the MAdouble64 weight value and the WeightCollection.GetWeights() container.
-The current implementation will run both side by side until numerical validation is complete, at which time the single weight implementation will be deprecated.
+Notice the `Manage()->InitializeForNewEvent()` function must pass in two parameters: the `MAdouble64 weight` value and the `WeightCollection.GetWeights()` container.
+The current implementation will run both side by side until numerical validation is complete, at which time the single-weight implementation will be deprecated.
 The WeightCollection object is a general container for holding the weight values as well as providing operators such as addition, subtraction, multiplication, division, and assignment.
-The GetWeights() method is used to obtain the actual std::map<int, double> weights.
+The `GetWeights()` method is used to obtain the actual `std::map<int, double> weights`.

 </p>